-N=24 drivers took part in the study, half of them were female.
+N=24 drivers took part in the study; half of them were female.
 They all had participated at least in a 2.5 h training session in the simulator prior to this particular experiment.
-Their mean age was 49.1 years (SD = 19.3 years) with ages ranging from 25 to 77 years.
+Their mean age was 49.1 years (SD = 19.3 years), with ages ranging from 25 to 77 years.
 Their mean mileage driven in the last 12 months was 15408 km (SD= 9851 km).

 3.1.2.
-Study environment
+Study Environment

 The study took place in the static driving simulator of the Würzburg Institute for Traffic Sciences (WIVW; see Fig. 1).
 The simulator is based on a full-car mock-up of an Opel Insignia, for which outside rear-view mirrors are replaced with LCD displays.
 The scenery is projected onto five screens.
 The steering wheel has an integrated steering force simulator.
-The mock-up interior includes two integrated LCD-displays, one replacing the speedometer, the other in the centre console to display optional additional information.
+The mock-up interior includes two integrated LCD-displays, one replacing the speedometer, while the other, in the centre console, can display optional additional information.

-Fig. 1: Static driving simulator at the Würzburg Institute for Traffic Sciences (WIVW) used for the user-study.
+Figure 1: Static driving simulator at the Würzburg Institute for Traffic Sciences (WIVW), used for the user study.

 3.1.3.
-System specification
+System Specification

 The functionality of the AOD system was restricted to the monitoring of traffic arriving from the right.
-Therefore, all system outputs only refer to right-side traffic, so that traffic from the left still has to be monitored by the drivers themselves.
+Therefore, all system outputs only refer to traffic from the right-hand side, so that traffic from the left still has to be monitored by the drivers themselves.
 While the driver is approaching the intersection, the driver's request (e.g. "Please watch right") activates the system.
 In the simulator study, the final activation of the system was triggered by a button pressed by the experimenter (this was the only manual action of the experimenter).
 The system confirms the successful activation by answering "Okay - I will watch."
 When the driver reaches the intersection, the AOD system starts giving recommendations.
 If the time distance of the closest vehicle from the right to the centre of the intersection is above 10s, the system will interpret this as no vehicle being present and it triggers the output "no vehicle from the right."
 It was deliberately decided not to announce "right is free," as this could be interpreted as a permission to drive without further monitoring the actual traffic.
 This could lead to hazardous situations.
-If a vehicle is approaching from the right and the time distance to the intersection falls below the assumed suitable time gap for entering the intersection, while simultaneously another vehicle is following with a time gap lower than the suitable time gap, the system interprets this as a sequence of vehicles, which does not allow entering the intersection for turning.
-The linked speech output is "vehicle from the right."
-If a vehicle from the right is expected to reach the intersection within 3 s and if the time gap to the next oncoming vehicle is larger than or equal to the suitable time gap, the system will inform the driver of this suitable gap.
-The system output is given before the previous vehicle has passed the intersection, in order to create a certain preparation time.
+If a vehicle is approaching from the right and the time distance of this vehicle to the intersection falls below the assumed suitable time distance for entering the intersection the linked speech output is "vehicle from the right."
+If a vehicle from the right is expected to reach the intersection within 2.5 s and if the time gap to the next oncoming vehicle is larger than or equal to the suitable time gap, the system will inform the driver of this suitable gap.
+The system output is given before the first vehicle has passed the intersection, in order to create a certain preparation time.
 Hence, the speech output is "gap after approaching vehicle."
 If the time gap has elapsed and the next vehicle is approaching under the same conditions, the output is replaced by: "Gap after next vehicle."
-In this user study we assumed a time gap of 6.5s as suitable for entering the intersection.
+In this user study we assumed a time gap of 6.5 s as suitable for entering the intersection.

 1 Throughout the paper we only consider right-hand traffic.
-Yet the results can easily be transferred to left-hand traffic.
+Yet, the results can easily be transferred to turning right in left-hand traffic.